gcb2018/carlobloks2/content/blog/booklist-2021.md

 February
 * How to Change Your Mind / Michael Pollan - ✅
-* The First 20 Hours / Josh Kaufman - 📖
+* The First 20 Hours / Josh Kaufman - ✅
+* Start with Why / Simon Sinek - 📖

 Not started
 * Inspired: How to Create Tech Products Customers Love / Marty Cagan